wang502/barca-parser/README.md

 The remaining Dom in the Stack is the Dom object that stores all the HTML elements.

+### Tree
+A Dom object is a recursive tree structure.
+It contains its tag elements(tagname, attribute pairs) and its list of children.

 ## Testing
 test the parser: